-Every element in the Representation of Life is symbolical and contains its own texture.
+Every element in the Representation of Life is symbolic and contains its own texture.
 Texture creates an aesthetic experience, communicating the significance of life experiences that have no physical presence, yet is recognized once seen.
-The idea for the sculpture is to reflect on meaning in life, the variety of experiences, and its influence on the human soul.
+The idea for the sculpture is to reflect on the meaning in life, the variety of backgrounds, and its influence on the human soul.

 Soul Purpose.
 Oil on canvas, 30″ x 40″

 The concept of the Soul’s Purpose is essentially spiritual and exists to shape meaning in life and its passionate pursuits.
-Every soul has its own unique path that brings a sense of freedom and serenity even when this question sometimes causes uncertainty and a feeling of being lost.
+Every soul has its unique path that brings a sense of freedom and serenity, even when this question sometimes causes uncertainty and a feeling of being lost.